mit-cml/yrtoolkit/yr/tutorials/genAIVisionAid.md

 ![Set Text To Speech](../images/genAIVisionAid/SetTextToSpeechMessage.png){:.enlargeImage}

+## Clear Function
-Under <strong> ClearButton </strong>, drag the when ClearButton.Click block into your workspace.
+Under <strong> ClearButton</strong>, drag the when ClearButton.Click block into your workspace.

 ![When Clear Button](../images/genAIVisionAid/WhenClearButton.Click.png){:.enlargeImage}

-Under <strong> Image1 </strong>, drag the set Image1.Picture to block into your workspace and click it into the when ClearButton.Click block.
+Under <strong> Image1</strong>, drag the set Image1.Picture to block into your workspace and click it into the when ClearButton.Click block.

 ![Set Image](../images/genAIVisionAid/SetImage1.Picture.png){:.enlargeImage}

-Under <strong> Text </strong>, drag the “ ” block into your workspace and click it into the set Image1.Picture to block.
+Under <strong> Text</strong>, drag the “ ” block into your workspace and click it into the set Image1.Picture to block.
 The empty text block is used to clear any existing image file name.
 Delete the No available assets block.

 ![Set Image Empty](../images/genAIVisionAid/SetImagetoEmptyText.png){:.enlargeImage}

-Under <strong> TextBox1 </strong>, drag the set TextBox1.Text to block into your workspace and click it into the when ClearButton.Click block.
+Under <strong> TextBox1</strong>, drag the set TextBox1.Text to block into your workspace and click it into the when ClearButton.Click block.

 ![Set Text Box](../images/genAIVisionAid/WhenClearAllSetTextBox1Text.png){:.enlargeImage}

-Under <strong> Text </strong>, drag the “ ” block into your workspace and click it into the set TextBox1.text to block.
+Under <strong> Text</strong>, drag the “ ” block into your workspace and click it into the set TextBox1.text to block.
 The empty text block is used to clear any existing writing.

 ![Clear Text Box](../images/genAIVisionAid/ClearTextBox.png){:.enlargeImage}

-Under <strong> TextToSpeech1 </strong>, drag the call TextToSpeech1.Stop block into your workspace and click it into the when ClearButton.Click block.
+Under <strong> TextToSpeech1</strong>, drag the call TextToSpeech1.Stop block into your workspace and click it into the when ClearButton.Click block.

 ![Clear Text To Speech](../images/genAIVisionAid/CallTextToSpeech1.Stop.png){:.enlargeImage}

+## Finished Product
 Congratulations!
 You have now completed the Vision Aid with Gen AI app tutorial.
 Your block code should look like this.

 ![Final Block Code](../images/genAIVisionAid/FinalBlocks.png){:.enlargeImage}